ssvlabs/SIPs/sips/committee_consensus.md

 We must have the following flow:
 1. Calculate `expectedRootsAndBeaconObjects()`.
 Use the `duty` objects to reconstruct the proper beacon data objects (i.e. `Attestation`).
 2. The above calculation can be used to create a mapping of `ValidatorIndex` to `root`, and `root` to `beaconObject`.
-3. When processing the messages find all the roots that have quorums for a certain validator, mark them, and submit corresponding beacon data to beacon chain.
+3. When processing the messages find all the roots that have quorums for a certain validator, mark them, and submit corresponding beacon data to the beacon chain.
 4. For the next message received attempt to complete quorum for other roots.

+For the `CommitteeRunner`, we will have a different validation of partial signature messages than for other runners.
+Runners like `ProposerRunner` and `AggregatorRunner` can validate the `SigningRoot` since they know exactly its expected value.
+For the `CommitteeRunner`, the number of roots depends on the number of validators that the committee has.
+Such a state may be divergent between operators because we assume no synchronization on validator sets.
+Thus, we limit ourselves to the standard validation (e.g. correct identifier, the maximum possible number of roots and so on).

 #### Happy Flow

 1. `Committee` receives duties that match a certain slot.
 Then `StartDuty` and initialize a `CommitteeRunner` for the relevant Validators and slot.

 ```go
 // StartDuty starts a new duty for the given slot
 func (c *Committee) StartDuty(duty *types.CommitteeDuty) error {